Hackerry/Simulators/README.md

 3. The ultimatum Route Simulator
 Visually see how different algorithms work on finding the shortest path from two points.
 Contains File: RouteSimulators.java *.tsv
+Credit to: CSE 100 SP19 staff for the organized data sets for testing and visulization.